-T score Depression TTGlobal EF Deficits = BRIEF Global Executive Composite (GEC);
+Note.
+ADHD Problems = The Child Behavior Checklist (CBCL) Attention Deficit/Hyperactivity Problems T score Depression Total = The Children’s Depression Inventory (CDI2) Total T score; Emot.
+Control = BRIEF Emotional Control T score; Global EF Deficits = BRIEF Global Executive Composite (GEC); Ineffectiveness = CDI Ineffectiveness T score; Inhibit = BRIEF Inhibit T score; Initiate = BRIEF Initiate T score; IntPersonal Prob. = CDI Interpersonal Problems T score; Monitor = BRIEF Monitor T score; Neg.
+Mood/Phys.
+Symp. = CDI Negative Mood/ Physical Symptoms T score; Neg.
+Self Esteem = CDI Negative Self Esteem T score; Org.
+Materials = BRIEF Organization of Materials T score; Plan/Organize = BRIEF Plan/Organize T score; Shift = BRIEF Shift T score; WM = BRIEF Working Memory T score. **p<.001 *p<.05.

 Discussion

 In this study, we examined the relations among ADHD symptoms, depression symptoms, and EFs.
 While many studies have focused largely on either the relation between ADHD and depression or the relation between EFs and both depression and ADHD, very few studies have investigated the relation between EFs, ADHD symptoms, and depression symptoms together.
+We aimed to gain insight into the similarities and differences of executive function in relation to both ADHD symptoms and depression symptoms in hopes of informing diagnosis of both disorders as well as ADHD with comorbid depression.

 Our findings suggest a nonsignificant relation between depression symptoms and ADHD symptoms in the present study.
-This is inconsistent with the literature.
+This finding is inconsistent with the literature.
 A meta-analysis of diagnostic comorbidity by Angold et al. (1999) found depression and ADHD to be related.
 Larson et al. (2011) found that only 1% of children without ADHD had depression, while 14% of children with ADHD had depression.
 A study by Roy et al. (2017) found that 37.5% of the sample that was diagnosed with ADHD at T1 had developed depression by T4, about 8 years later.
 It is possible that the use of a non-clinical sample contributed to the non-significance of the relationship in the present study.
-Only 5 out of the 27 participants had a T score in the “Elevated” or “Highly Elevated” range, and only 6 out of the 2731 22.2participants had a T score in the clinical range.
+Only 5 out of the 27 (18.5%) participants had a T score in the “Elevated” or “Highly Elevated” range, and only 6 out of the 27 (22.2%) participants had a T score in the clinical range.
 The relationship between ADHD symptoms and depression symptoms is likely stronger for samples with more severe symptoms.
 The non-significant finding could also be due to our small sample size.
-A total of 38 participants are included in the sample, but some participants did not have data available for all measures analyzed.
+A total of 27 participants are included in the sample.
 This small sample size causes decreased statistical power, meaning the analysis is less likely to find a statistically significant relationship than an analysis with a larger sample size.
 The small sample size also makes it more difficult to detect relationships with smaller effect sizes.